-Important Dates for the Haly family
+Early History of the Haly family

 This web page shows only a small excerpt of our Haly research.
 Another 161 words (12 lines of text) covering the years 1309, 1800, 1724, 1794, 1656, 1741, 1579, 1701, 1690 and 1695 are included under the topic Early Haly History in all our PDF Extended History products and printed products wherever possible.

 Many different spelling variations of the surname Haly were found in the archives researched.
 These included Scribes and church officials generally spelled a name as it sounded; as a result, a person's name could be spelt innumerable ways in his lifetime.
 Haly, Haley, Haily, Hely, Healy, Healey, O'Healey, O'Haly and many more.

 Early Notables of the Haly family (pre 1700)

 Notable amongst the family name at this time was Edmond (Edmund) Halley, FRS (1656-1741), an English astronomer, geophysicist, mathematician, meteorologist, and physicist who is best known for computing the orbit of the eponymous Halley's Comet.
 He was born in Haggerston, in east London, but his family came from Derbyshire.